r-lib/zeallot/README.md

 devtools::install_github('nteetor/allotalot')
 ```

-For more information refer to the introductory vignette.
+For more information you can always refer to the introductory vignette.

 ---